 Sensory tricks is a way many people with dystonia can help suppress involuntary movements.
 For example, resting against the wall or placing their hand behind the head can help some people with dystonia control the movements.
 Other sensory tricks include pressing fingers against the eyes or nose, using a tight headband on the forehead, and placing the hand under the chin.

 Athetosis is another characteristic of dyskinetic cerebral palsy, marked by slow twitching and wriggling movements.
 The symptoms can surface while resting and generally become worse when the child moves.

 Other common symptoms of athetosis include:

-- Face grimacing from lack of facial muscle control
+- Grimacing and/or drooling from lack of facial muscle control

 - Difficulties with eating and drinking